Trails & Open Space

 Walking Path at Memorial Park

-Another walking path is a paved path that runs three-eights of a mile around the Memorial Park lake.
+A paved walking path that runs three-eights of a mile around the Memorial Park lake.

 Walking Path at Southeast Clarke Park